aymericzzz/map-reduce-scenarios-on-large-dataset/README.txt

-Q1:  Find  the top Kauthors who  rank  the  highest based  onthe number  of  unique  coauthors they have.Here, Kis an input argument to the query.
+Q1:  Find  the top K authors who  rank  the  highest based  on the number  of  unique  coauthors they have.Here, K is an input argument to the query.

-Q2: For each author, find the top Kcoauthors with whom this authorhas publishedthe most,and  list  the  number  of  papers  between  this  author  and  her  coauthors.
-Again, Kisan  input argument to the query.
+Q2: For each author, find the top K coauthors with whom this author has published the most, and  list  the  number  of  papers  between  this  author  and  her  coauthors.
+Again, K is an  input argument to the query.

 Q3:Sort  all  the  papers  by  the  venue  name  (lexicographically)  and  then  by  the  publication year.
-Display the firstKpapers in the sorted list, where Kis an input argument to your query
+Display the first K papers in the sorted list, where K is an input argument to your query

 Q1. yarn jar q1-1.0-SNAPSHOT.jar Q1 /student0_paperauths.tsv /parti1.seqfile /Q1 5